 Export controls are U.S. laws and regulations that regulate the distribution of technology, services and information to foreign nationals and foreign countries for reasons including foreign policy and national security.

 Although the vast majority of activities at the University are not subject to export control restrictions or licensing requirements, each member of the University community should be familiar with the export control and embargo restrictions and their responsibilities under University policies and procedures with respect to such restrictions.

-- Students and scholars must report to the Office of International Student Services within 30 days of his/her arrival in the U.S.
+- F-1 and J-1 students, research scholars, professors and interns must report to the Office of International Student Services within 30 days of his/her arrival in the U.S.

 - Students must register full-time, at all times, while at URI (some exceptions might apply).